villuna/parsers-talk/talk.md

+If you're reading this, don't pay attention to the section numbers.
+They don't make sense but that's okay.

 # Script structure

 - Introduction and high level overview
 - Description of parsers
   - Manual parsers and their downsides
   - Diversion to talk about regex
   - Regex to grammars, EBNF
   - Now we have grammars, there are many ways to turning grammars into parsers
   - Parser combinators
   - Turning grammars into parsers

 # Script - Parser Combinators in n different languages